Friday, June 29, 2018

 He Refused a Knighthood — Nicholas Danforth

-B. about Feb 1590 in Framlingham, England
+B. about Feb 1590 in Framlingham, Suffolk, England1

-Wife: Elizabeth _______
+Wife: Elizabeth Barber

-D. Apr 1638 in Cambridge, Massachusetts
+D. Apr 1638 in Cambridge, Massachusetts1

 The idea that an Englishman would ever turn down a knighthood doesn’t make any sense.
 But the offer presented to Nicholas Danforth in the 17th century was really a money-making scheme on the part of the king, so he firmly said no.